Aditya-A-garwal/AgAVLTree/README.md

 | Find smallest element strictly less       | O(logN)                   |
 | Find smallest element less or equal       | O(logN)                   |

-AVL trees can be used anywhere fast insertion, deletion and lookup of keys are required, Some examples of this are -
+Since AVL trees are a kind of binary search tree, they have a very wide domain in which they can be used, some examples of this are -
-* Counting the number of distinct elements in an array without sorting or modifying it
+* Removing duplicate elements from an array
-* Implementing data structure such as sets, maps and priority queues
-* Maintaining a sorted container of objects, with insertions and deletions happening at random
+* Implementing Associative data structures like sets and maps, where a key and value pair must be kept together (ordered by the key)
+* Implementing an index for a data base (in memory)

+More specific examples (along with implementations) have been given in the ```examples``` directory.
 ## How to Build
 ### Dependencies
 * CMake (version 3.16 or above)